 - Selfless acts of service

-- Moral rules discouraging against things like stealing, harming oneself and others, and lying
+- Moral rules discouraging actions like stealing, harming oneself and others, and lying

-Contrary to popular belief, you don’t have to attend classes to begin a yoga practice.
-Yoga can be done in the your own home with only a other comfortable surface to practice on.
-Be sure to start out small, beginning with short sessions that incorporate comfortable, simple poses.
+Contrary to popular belief, you don’t have to attend classes to begin practicing yoga.
+Yoga can be done in your own home on any comfortable surface.
+Be sure to start small, beginning with short sessions that incorporate simple poses that you can comfortably perform.
 Gradually work your way up to more difficult sequences to avoid injury.
-A good place to begin would be the sun salutation sequence, which strings together some of the most basic and fundamental yoga poses like mountain pose, cobra, downward dog, and high lunge.
+There are many resources available online to help you understand basic yoga poses and begin a practice.

 - Reduced stress